Oswestry residents to be asked 'which council services matter most'

-The decision, made at Wednesday’s council meeting, comes as the town council sets out its priorities for the coming years.
+The decision made at an Oswestry Town Council meeting on Wednesday (November 5) comes as the council sets out its priorities for the coming years.

 The first is the "issues that Oswestry Town Council should be focussing on to support its vision for building a better community together", and the second is "services provided by Shropshire Council which are now at risk due to its financial challenges".